iesl/author_coref/README.md

 ```

 The downside to the ```CoreferenceAlgorithm``` framework is that it requires that all of the mentions fit into memory.
-The alternative ```ParallelCoreference``` framework instead load the mentions as needed from storage on disk.
+The alternative ```ParallelCoreference``` framework instead loads the mentions as needed from storage on disk.

 The ```ParallelCoreference``` trait stores a listing of ```CorefTask``` objects: